fungenomics/CoRAL/README.md

 Date written: 2023-08-04

-scLearn workflow was generated using the following tutorial: https://github.com/bm2-lab/scLearn#single-label-single-cell-assignment
+scLearn pipeline was generated using the following tutorial: https://github.com/bm2-lab/scLearn#single-label-single-cell-assignment

 * scCoAnnotate input reference and query have cells as the rows, genes as columns. scLearn requires genes on the rows and cells on the columns.
 Therefore, I used `WGCNA::transposeBigData()` (function optimized for large sparse matrices) to transpose the inputs before normalization and training/prediction.